 Shadowing

 A variable declared in an inner lexical block can shadow a variable with the same identifier in an outer block.
-The inner declaration takes precedence within its scope, temporarily obscuring the outer variable.Master Go with Deep Grasping Methodology!Learn More
+The inner declaration takes precedence within its scope, temporarily obscuring the outer variable.Tired of Poor Go Skills?
+Fix That With Deep Grasping!Learn More